Reception - Mrs Greaves

 We have a very experienced staff team - Mrs Greaves, the class teacher, Miss Colson our amazing Teaching Assistant, and Mrs McNichol (who teaches one morning a week) - all of whom have as much fun every day as the children!
 As a staff we believe that children learn best when they are interested and engaged in fun activities.

 All Nursery and Reception classes follow the EYFS (Early Years Foundation Stage) Curriculum, which is delivered through 7 areas of learning:

 - Expressive Arts & Design

 Each area has Early Learning Goals (17 in total), which are the standards that a child is expected to achieve by the end of their reception year.
 These are reported to the Local Authority in June, to parents in July and are passed onto the Year 1 teacher.

 A usual guide for parents can be found by following this link -

 At Lowdham Primary School our curriculum is built around general topics each half term - including All Creatures Great and Small; Wonderful Journeys; and Special Stories - whilst also incorporating any special interests the children may have.

 We have purposeful play at the heart of our learning and make full use of our fantastic school grounds.

-We teach phonics through Letters and Sounds and Jolly Phonics and always run a workshop for parents early in the Autumn term.
+We teach phonics through a program called Bug Club and run a workshop for parents early in the Autumn term.

 Daily and weekly photos are added to our Class Dojo but please enjoy the photos below which show a snapshot of life in Class Reception....